 How ZafiroLaw Can Help With Your Seattle Divorce

 We can also advise you on any special requirements your local court might have in addition to state law.
-Our divorce lawyers are currently based out of Seattle in King County and serve many cities in the area, including Kirkland, Bellevue, Renton, Redmond, Kent, and Mill Creek.
+Our family lawyers are currently based out of Seattle in King County and serve many cities in the area, including Kirkland, Bellevue, Renton, Redmond, Kent, and Mill Creek.
 We also take family cases in Snohomish County.
-Call us at 206-547-9906 or contact us online!
+Call us at 206-547-9906 or contact us online to schedule your initial consultation!